AlexThePolygonal/cpp-stateful-templates/README.md

 ### Function execution behaviour

 Stateful metaprogramming is not an intended feature of C++.
 Standard C++ implicitly assumes templates are stateless, and compilers have no obligation to instantiate templates in a specific order that would preserve stateful semantics.
-Because of it, most of the code in this repository is UB.
+As a result, most of the code in this repository is UB.

 To be exact, the standard doesn't give any information on the order in which different templates have to be instantiated, as it assumes that it cannot matter.